VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 ![Basics](./media/azDevOpsConnector/create-az-devops-sdp.png)

-- Choose a subscription to deploy the management application.
+- Choose a subscription to deploy the managed application.
 - Create a new Resource Group.
 - Select a region.
 - Provide a name for your application's managed resource group.
 Note: you can specify name of managed resource group according your naming convention.